sktime/skbase/enhancement_proposals/sbep_1.md

 if the users haven't defined non-public method that does the validation.
 This also might be something that falls just outside `skbase`.**

-`BaseObjects` should also follow certain design patterns and coding practices,
+`BaseObject`s should also follow certain design patterns and coding practices,
 including:

 - Specify all parameters in the classes ``__init__`` as explicit keyword arguments.